 The fund has given consistent performance over different trailing periods.

-4. Axis Children’s Gift Direct No Lock in a Growth child investment plan
+4. Axis Children’s Gift No Lock in a Growth Child Investment plan

 The objective of the fund is to generate income by investing in debt & money market instruments along with long-term capital appreciation through investments in equity & equity-related instruments.